0 Part Course |

 • Structure products and/or services in line with Islamic principles and Sharia law.

-• Utilise techniques to identify key risks related to non-compliance with Islamic finance laws and establish appropriate controls within any organisation.
+• Utilise techniques to identify key risks related to non-compliance with Islamic finance laws.

-Islamic finance training is a must-know for:
+Islamic finance training at Redcliffe is a must-know for:

-• Finance professionals working in banks, corporations or other financial institutions and related to the functions of Islamic banking and finance
+• Finance professionals working in banks, corporations or other financial institutions related to the functions of Islamic banking and finance

-• Legal and financial advisors providing advice to financial institutions on Islamic banking and finance
+• Legal and financial advisors providing advice to financial institutions in this area

 • Compliance officers and internal and external auditors who are responsible for checking adherence to Islamic principles and Sharia law